UTA Flight 141: Flight

 At 13:59:11, the aircraft struck the localizer antennas at the end of the runway.
 The aircraft's main landing gears then impacted the localizer building, causing the roof to fly for approximately 9 meters from the point of impact.
 The right main landing gear then detached.
 The impact subsequently caused small parts of the tail and the aircraft's stair to detach as well.
 The aircraft then impacted the airport's concrete boundary fence, scraping the lower part of the fuselage and caused some parts of the flaps to separate from the wings.

 The aircraft then slid and struck a rainwater drainage canal located right after the perimeter fence.
 The collision damaged the aircraft's landing gears and parts of its wings.
 The leading edge and the outer aileron from the right wing then separated from the airframe.
 A survivor who was seated at the rear of the aircraft stated that people flew off their seats and, at the moment of impact, "fly around the cabin".
 According to testimonies, some passengers had not attached their seatbelts.

 After it had struck the drainage canal, the aircraft broke up into three parts; the cockpit section, the fuselage, and the tail of the aircraft, all of which ended up in the sea.
-Majority of the fuselage managed to stay intact.
-However, the fuselage became upside down due to the impact, drowning the occupants inside.
+The majority of the fuselage managed to stay intact however, the fuselage became upside down due to the impact, drowning the occupants inside.
 Those who were seated near the breaks were able to get out of the sinking wreckage.